 The enactment of the original ZEV program in California in 1990 led to an almost immediate spike in interest among automakers in advancing electric vehicle technology.
 A study conducted for CARB by researchers from the University of California-Davis found that patent applications for electric vehicle-related technologies skyrocketed beginning in 1993 after a long decline during the 1980s and early 1990s.
-The researchers also found that spending on joint federal government/industry electric vehicle programs increased from \$18 million in 1990 to \$100 million in 2000.
+49 The researchers also found that spending on joint federal government/industry electric vehicle programs increased from \$18 million in 1990 to \$100 million in 2000.
+50 the U.S. The "Big 3" American automakers have been working in conjunction with the federal government on a research effort to develop their own market-ready hybrids by 2003.52 In 2001, the gasoline-powered California version of the Nissan Sentra became the first vehicle to qualify for PZEV credit.
+Other vehicles - such as the Honda Accord, Honda Civic GX and Toyota Prius, have achieved SULEV status, one of the main criteria for qualifying as a PZEV.

 The renewed research effort had a major impact on the state of electric vehicle technology.
-Between 1996 and 2000, as a result of California's memorandum of agreement with the automakers, approximately 2,300 electric vehicles of seven different models took the road in California, demonstrating their viability as a transportation alternative.
+Between 1996 and 2000, as a result of California's memorandum of agreement with the automakers, approximately 2,300 electric vehicles of seven different models took the road in California, demonstrating their viability as a transportation alternative.51